lltfm/openness/works/saltem_hoc/openness_gpt-more_notable_responses.md

 [<img src="../../images/mandalas/mandala-undeniable_demonstration_of_karmic_learning.jpg" width="512"/>](../../images/mandalas/mandala-undeniable_demonstration_of_karmic_learning.jpg)

-## Aspiring ot love others despite our conflicts
+## Aspiring to love others despite our conflicts

 ### How do we learn to love others who have betrayed us yet still keep our boundaries?